101 Creative Writing Exercises takes writers on an adventure through the world of creative writing.

 The book is packed with writing exercises that are fun and practical.
 Not only will these exercises inspire you, they’ll impart helpful writing techniques and offer valuable writing practice.

 Try your hand at fiction, poetry, and creative nonfiction, including freewriting, journaling, memoir, and article writing.

 Today, I’d like to share an exercise from 101 Creative Writing Exercises.
 From “Chapter 10: Article and Blog Writing,” this creative writing exercise is called “Titles and Headlines.”

 A title or headline is the first point of contact that a reader will have with your writing.
 It’s your introduction, a chance to entice and intrigue readers so they want to buy your book or read your article.
 An effective title piques a reader’s curiosity and provides some idea of what the piece is about.

 Some authors use titles as part of their brand.
-Sue Grafton is working her way through the alphabet with her Kinsey Millhone series (A is for Alibi, B is for Burglar, etc.).
+Sue Grafton worked her way through the alphabet with her Kinsey Millhone series, which includes the titles A is for Alibi, B is for Burglar, and so on (aff links).
 Many romance novelists use words like kiss, love, or dance in their titles.
 In the sci-fi realm, anything associated with space is fair game: galaxy, universe, Mars, and stars.
-And a well placed mythological term, such as dragon or wizard clearly marks a fantasy novel.
+And a well-placed mythological term, such as dragon or wizard clearly marks a fantasy novel.

 In addition to book titles, many authors have a separate title for a series.
 This allows the author to use two different titles on a single piece of work.
 New readers will be drawn in by the book title while existing fans will gravitate toward the series title.